How to Report Elder Abuse in Florida Elder abuse

 - Refusal to see visitors.

-Emotional abuse can result from a wide array of actions (or inactions), including causing psychological distress or pain by words, actions, threats, insults, humiliation, belittling, screaming, or becoming angry.
+can result from a wide array of actions (or inactions), including causing psychological distress or pain by words, actions, threats, insults, humiliation, belittling, screaming, or becoming angry.
 It can also encompass depriving the older person of social contact or needed care, such as food and sleep.
 Signs and symptoms include:

 - Unusual behavior or statements;